niwantha33/portfolio/README.md

 ## Description

-What motivated do this project is to demonstrated the projects that I have done during my bootcamp.I will update this project every weekend with new weekend projects.
+What motivated to do this project is to demonstrate the project experience that I gained during my bootcamp.
+I will update this project every weekend with each weekly new project.

-While working in this project, I learnt HTML semantic elements, flex-box, grid and features and SEO.
+While working on this project, I learned HTML semantic elements, flex-box, grid and features and SEO.

 ## Usage